Pacey Witter: Season 1

 In season one, 15-year-old Pacey is introduced as Dawson's inconsequent best friend and somewhat of a “Bad Boy" type.
-He has sex with his English teacher, Tamara Jacobs (Leann Hunley), a statutory rape.
-In the Episode entitled "Hurricane", Pacey's older brother Doug keeps hitting on Tamara right in front of Pacey.
-What he doesn't realize, is that Pacey and Tamara have been having sex in the exact room they are hanging out in playing Monopoly.
-When Pacey relays the details of his sexual encounter with Ms. Jacobs to Dawson in a school bathroom, the conversation is overheard by another boy smoking marijuana in the next stall.
+He has sex with his English teacher, Tamara Jacobs (Leann Hunley).
+When Pacey relays the details of his sexual encounter with Ms. Jacobs to Dawson in a school bathroom, the conversation is overheard by another boy in the next stall.
 Rumors quickly begin to spread about the nature of Pacey's relationship with the 36-year-old teacher and the ensuing scandal eventually forces Ms. Jacobs to end their relationship and leave town.

 Following his relationship with Tamara, Pacey spends most of his time hanging out with Jen, Dawson and Joey, with whom he always had an antagonistic relationship.
 Forced to partner on a biology project, Pacey and Joey spend a whole day together and Pacey finds himself romantically interested in Joey.
 He realizes that maybe he could like her and asks Dawson if he can ask Joey out, which forces Dawson to assess his own feelings toward Joey.
 Pacey kisses Joey, but she turns him down.
 Pacey also comically enters a beauty pageant and performs a skit from Braveheart.